-Today will begin before dawn for us, as we need to get into position before the birds arrive at the clay lick.
-Several hundred macaws and parrots visit the clay-lick daily.
-This is indisputably one of the greatest spectacles the Amazon basin offers visitors.
-Following a late morning forest hike in search of some of the nine species of monkeys present in the area, after lunch we will explore a clear forest stream where it is safe to bathe, before spending another relaxing evening and night at our campsite.
-(Read more about clay licks here).
+Today will begin early for us.
+As the forest awakens, we will get into position as birds begin to arrive at the clay lick.
+As many as several hundred macaws and parrots visit this clay lick daily, including scarlet macaws, blue-and-yellow macaws, red-and-green macaws, and chestnut-fronted and blue-headed parrots.
+These magnificent birds arrive in pairs or in flocks hundreds strong, depending on the species, and the time of year.
+After roosting in the trees, with a flapping of wings and ear-splitting squawks they begin landing on the face of the cliff to consume small portions of clay, creating an unforgettable spectacle of color and sound.
+This is indisputably one of the greatest birding attractions the Amazon basin offers visitors.
+Following a late morning forest walk in search of some of the nine species of monkeys present in the area, including spider monkeys, squirrel monkeys and dusky titi monkeys, after lunch we will explore a clear forest stream upriver, where it is safe to bathe, before spending another relaxing evening and night at our well-equipped campsite.

-Flights to and from Puerto Maldonado; entrance fee to the Tambopata National Reserve, payable directly to the Reserve authorities; any drinks you may purchase from the Ecolodge bar; tips.
+Flights / bus services to and from the town of Puerto Maldonado; entrance fee to Tambopata National Reserve; any drinks ordered at the Ecolodge bar; tips.

 |Type of room

 |Twin / double

 Prices shown are per person in US dollars.
 The entrance fee contributes directly to the Peruvian national government’s running of Tambopata National Reserve.

 20% off March to May20% off March to May20% off March to May

 30% off – BOOK NOW